NLP: For Living a More Heroic life!

 I see value in Neo... the savior/messiah: Finding the ability and willingness and wisdom inside to sacrifice in order to achieve great aims.

-I see value in Moorpheus... the guide: Finding people who don't see the brilliance in their greatness, yet.. and setting them on their most heroic path.
+I see value in Moorpheus... the guide: Finding people who don't see the brilliance in their greatness, yet.. and setting them on their most heroic path, on a hero's journey.

 I see value in Trinity... the Nurturer: Supporting the weakness in someone who is on a great path but cannot reach it alone without help